STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

 + **Version**.
 Convention has it that this should be in the format `<major>.<minor>.<patch>`.
 Since we are only in development we start a fourth digit, which, also by convention, starts with `9000`.
 Hence `0.0.0.9000` is a good starting point, and `0.0.0.9001` would be the next (development) version while `0.1.0` or `1.0.0` would be the first release version.
 + **Authors\@R**.
 Machine-readable description of the authors (`aut`), maintainer (`cre`), contributors (`ctb`) and others (see `?person`).
 + **Description**.
 One paragraph of what the packages does.
 Lines of 80 characters or less.
 Indent subsequent lines with 4 spaces (if you're lucky some of this formatting will be done automatically for you later, but don't count on this).
++ **Depends**.
+Lists the dependencies that are absolutely necessary to load the package.
+These will be installed when the package is installed with `install.package("gameday", dependencies=TRUE)`.
+Packages listed here will also be imported in the namespace whenever *gameday* is loaded with `library("gameday")`.
++ *Imports*.
+Similar to **Depends** a package in *Imports* will also be installed when *gameday* is, but it won't be imported to the namespace.
+This means that your package can use the imported package, but the user has to explicitely import the helper package if they want to use it.
+For example, if you choose `Imports: RCurl`, then any *gameday* function can use the *RCurl* function *getURL*, but `library(gameday); getURL(www.google.com)` will fail (unless `library(RCurl)` is explicitely imported by the user).
 + **License**.
 Who can use this package and for what?
 I suggest [*CC0*](http://creativecommons.org/publicdomain/zero/1.0/), which means that we dedicate our package to the public domain and waive all of our rights.
 Anyone can freely use/adapt/modify/sell this work without our permission.
 We also don't provide any warranties about liability or correctness.
 You can check out [other licenses](http://choosealicense.com/).
 + *LazyData*.
 Is a little technical, but setting this to `true` makes your package a better citizen with respect to memory.
 + There are [many more fields available](http://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file).